 - Length of Engagement: Will this be a one-time engagement or are you looking for a long-term partner to go back to?
 How will all the above considerations affect each scenario?

 The right outsourcing partner can help your business grow while reducing risks and be more efficient in your delivery.
 We hope this guide has provided some clarity on the different models you can choose from.
-And if you’re looking for a nearshore partner, feel free to get in touch to meet our team and discuss your business goals.
+And if you’re looking for a nearshore development team to be your go-to partner, feel free to get in touch to meet our team and discuss your business goals.